caplin/StyleGuide/index.md

 Religion
 --------
 Tabs not spaces.
-So it is written, so shall it be done.
+So it is written, so let it be done.

 Semicolons
 ----------
-Semicolons after every statement.
+Semicolons after every statement except control flow ending with curly brackets (if/while/etc).
 Failing to put in semicolons can cause bugs:

 ```javascript
 // DO NOT DO THIS - missing semicolon makes it all go bad.